Post last updated on February 2, 2023

 I cannot at all improve upon the quotation of John Newton that is offered below, but perhaps I can help you to hear it.
 After all, political and civil relations are now so frustrated as to regularly affect our feelings, and a hot heart is not often conducive to a cool head.

 The short of it is that a Christian sometimes finds it difficult to be a citizen of two countries.
 Like Abraham, he must dwell in a strange country, even while he waits for that city which is promised from above (Hebrews 11:9-10).
-This is a more difficult task for some than it is for others, if only because some possess the kind of faith that sees who and what is still coming, even as they truly see what is apparent now.
-Indeed, it also takes faith to properly appraise the present.
+This is a more difficult task for some than it is for others, if only because some possess the kind of faith that sees who and what is actually lying ahead, even as they also see what is apparent now.
+Indeed, it takes faith to properly assess the present.

-That said, this kind of dual-citizenship may be more frustrating still when the outward aims and motions of the earthly government are initially and relatively benign, for it is then that a man is most easily aware and disappointed at any increasing signs of corruption.
-This is, perhaps, similar to the surprise of a younger man when he first becomes aware of his knees.
+It is unexpectedly difficult to properly regard the present when the outward aims and motions of a government are initially and relatively benign, but then take an unexpected turn that disappoints or even frightens observers.
+It is then that a man is most easily aware and disappointed at increasing signs of change and corruption, even if it is painted as progress.
+It is, perhaps, similar to the surprise of a younger man when he first becomes aware of his knees.
 An older man has all the same pains (and more) of his younger friend, but certainly none of his surprise.
 Similarly, when a government has never even suggested an interest in righteousness, few are surprised at its absence, though they will be very wearied by its wickedness.
-That is how it is in the country that we now call home.
+That is how it is in the country that we call home.
 There is much here to lament, but little to actually surprise—unless we scan a higher horizon.